single-spa/self-hosted-shared-dependencies/README.md

  * @type {import('self-hosted-shared-dependencies').BuildOpts}
  */
 const config = {
-  // Required, a list of npm package versions to include in the output directory
+  // Required if not using package.json, a list of npm package versions to include in the output directory
   packages: [
     {
       // Required.
 The name of the package to include